jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 https://example.net/nroBulkRdap1
 ```

-## Content Types {#content_types}
+## Content Type {#content_type}

-The content type for a bulk data response can be:
+The Content-Type header in a bulk data response MUST be set to one of the following:

 * "application/json-seq" -- for a JSON Text Sequence ([@!RFC7464]) of metadata JSON object and RDAP objects
 * "application/jose" -- for JWS compact serialization ([@!RFC7515, section 3.1]) of the metadata and data objects (see
   (#security_considerations))
 * "application/json" -- for JWS JSON serialization ([@!RFC7515, section 3.2]) of the metadata and data objects (see
   (#security_considerations))
-* "application/gzip" -- for gzip ([@!RFC1952] [@!RFC6713]) of either the metadata and data objects or their JWS

-It is RECOMMENDED that a bulk data response be returned as gzip with the "application/gzip" content type.
+## Content Encoding {#content_encoding}

+Since the bulk data responses are likely to be large, servers and clients are RECOMMENDED to set the Content-Encoding
+header to "gzip" in order to reduce the amount of data that is transmitted.

+Depending on the headers set by the client, the server may not be able to do this compression, in which case it could
+opt to fall back to an uncompressed response, or return a 406 Not Acceptable response ([@!RFC9110, section 15.5.7]),
+effectively requiring the client to support gzip.

 # Security Considerations {#security_considerations}